 Joe Tilson

-Joe Tilson is a British painter, sculptor and printmaker.
+Joe Tilson was a British painter, sculptor and printmaker.
 He was one of the founding figures of British Pop Art in the early 1960s, embracing advances in technology and commenting on mass media.

 Born in London in 1928, he attended St Martin's School of Art and the Royal College of Art.
 In the late 1950s he began to produce reliefs in wood.
 With the emergence of Pop Art, he started using bold colours and diagrammatic imagery.
 In the 1970s a move to Wiltshire and Italy prompted a shift in his subject matter to Ecology and the culture of the Mediterranean.